Ryanh8/python-ide/README.md

 I was tasked with developing a Python IDE which can run unverified python code.
 Thus creating a trusted execution environment using Docker was the safest way to implement.
 A docker image is created everytime a user executes code, and upon running the code, it will either timeout, run valid code, or return an error and then the docker image will be dropped.
 I used Postgres to store code when the user clicks submit, only when the code is valid.
+Thus , users cannot access sensitive data or if malicious code is submitted to break the system, the Docker image will timeout.

 ## How to run